Managing Partner: Maryse Naudin

 Number of lawyers: 4

 Languages: French, English

 Tirard, Naudin is a highly reputed boutique law firm co-founded in 1989 by Jean-Marc Tirard and Maryse Naudin, which specialises in international tax, tax representation and litigation in all aspects of French taxation with a particular emphasis on international tax issues.
-The firm’s partners are assisted by Ouri Belmin (Director).
+Ouri Belmin manages the firm’s team.